 Make a sashimi dipping sauce recipe with the refreshing taste of lemons for a change.

-Use the same amount of fresh lemon juice with your favorite soy sauce.
+Just be sure to use the same amount of fresh citrus juice with your favorite type of traditional soy sauce.

 Dashi stock is a key ingredient in many Japanese marinades.

-There are many different types of soy sauce that you can use to make your ponzu or Japanese citrus sauce taste unique.
+There are many different types of soy sauce that you can use to make your ponzu dipping sauce taste unique.

 Non-traditional soy sauce is made with chemicals and only takes 2 to 3 days to produce - Beware!